open/close all folders

 - Especially on his appearances in I Love the (Era), when he's... not so Pretty and still wearing heavy amounts of makeup.

-- Some more Values Dissonance examples: Heavy makeup for women was especially popular in The Roaring Twenties, The Fifties, and The Eighties.
+- Some more Values Dissonance examples: Heavy makeup for women was especially popular in The Roaring '20s, The '50s, and The '80s.
 Usually ladies from these eras were tactful in their application of cosmetics, but at times they overdid it.
 This was especially the case with actresses who were playing characters in historical movies set long before the advent of mass-marketed cosmetics.

 - Some youtube tutorials will teach you how to enter the uncanny valley of makeup, by trying to make you look like an anime character.
 No, not uncanny valley like an anime character wearing makeup.
 Looking like an anime character.